DevCbenin/-code-challenge-python-day-2/README.md

 # Running the tests
-You can run all the tests for an exercise by entering the following in your
+You can run all the tests for this exercise by entering the following in your
 terminal:

 ```sh